eraofchaos/eraofchaos.github.io/artifacts/Ogre's Club of Havoc.md

 ---
 title: "Artifacts - Axe of Ferocity - Ogre's Club of Havoc"
 permalink: /artifacts/Ogre's Club of Havoc/
-excerpt: "Axe of Ferocity - Ogre's Club of Havoc.
+excerpt: "Era of Chaos  Axe of Ferocity - Ogre's Club of Havoc.
 A club taken from an Ogre captain in a roadside tavern.
 One of the components of the Axe of Ferocity."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Ogre's Club of Havoc.md"